SAP/ai-sdk-js/BLOGPOST.md

 ### Generative AI with `@sap-ai-sdk/foundation-models`
 The [@sap-ai-sdk/foundation-models](https://github.com/SAP/ai-sdk-js/tree/main/packages/foundation-models#readme) package offers streamlined access to specific generative AI models deployed in SAP AI Core and SAP AI Launchpad.
 It provides a more focused interface compared to the full orchestration capabilities, concentrating on direct model interactions.

-This package is ideal for developers who need direct access to foundation models without the additional layers of orchestration, content filtering, or data masking provided by the full orchestration module.
+This package is ideal for developers who need direct access to foundation models without the additional layers of orchestration, content filtering, or data masking provided by the orchestration service.

 ## Getting Started
-To explore these packages further, check out our [sample project](https://github.com/SAP/ai-sdk-js/tree/main/sample-code) demonstrating the usage of various SDK packages.
+To explore these packages further, check out our [sample project](https://github.com/SAP/ai-sdk-js/tree/main/sample-code#readme) demonstrating the usage of various SDK packages.

 ## Your Feedback Matters
 We value your feedback on this initial release!
 Share your thoughts or ideas in the [GitHub issues](https://github.com/SAP/ai-sdk-js/issues).